noamross/openquals/SOD Readings.md

 % Quals Reading: Sudden Oak Death
 % Noam Ross
-% 13-01-04 16:37:32
+% 13-01-07 10:07:16

-My study system is Sudden Oak Death (SOD) in california Forests, so my examiner [David Rizzo] has given me plenty of readings on the subject.
+My study system is Sudden Oak Death (SOD) in California Forests, so my examiner [David Rizzo] has given me plenty of readings on the subject.

 There's too much for a pithy summary here, but some highlights about the